jhui/jhui.github.io/_posts/2017-03-01-RNN-LSTM-GRU .markdown

 h, cache_rnn = rnn_forward(x, h0, Wx, Wh, b)
 ```

-The output of the RNN is then multipy with
-$$
-W_{vocab}
-$$
-to generate score for each words in the vocabulary for prediction.
-We compute the softmax loss with the scores and the target caption word.
 ```python
 # W_vocal: (hidden_dim, vocab_size 1004)
 # scores: (N, 16, vocab_size 1004)